 Lovely little camera, cute to Olympus design tradition. fits well into small and large hands, is lightweight, and simple to use.
 Little wonder that they are plenty of them out there.
 Almost a point-and-shoot camera.
 Settings are scant, the distance by estimate, ASA setup, and recommended aperture.
 By the light meter, the camera decides what shutter speed to use between 100 and 40, the only options.
 If insufficient light a red paddle pops over the viewfinder and the shutter does not fire.
 Note that the aperture activates when the shutter activates, else it stays at a closed position.

 The innards are as simple.
-Two leaves shutter and aperture.
+Two leaves, shutter and aperture.
 Of the five cameras that passed through my hands, four had seized aperture blades.
 The blades are moved by a tiny spring that is tiny and weak.
-In comparison, the similar shutter blades are activated by the strong spring and click even if dirty.
-It is easy to access and easy to repair, see below.
+In comparison, similar shutter blades are activated by the strong spring and click, even if dirty.
+It is easy to access and easy to repair; see below.